 Food Service Non-Discrimination Policy - Click HERE to review the policy

-Please click HERE to view our reopening phases and action steps.
+Reopening Phases Updated August 2, 2021 - Click HERE to view the reopening plans and action steps.

 At-Home Resources and Services

 The Tennessee Department of Education has partnered with the state's six PBS stations to provide 1st-6th grade students standards-aligned instructional lessons on ELA and Math.
 7th and 8th grade lessons will be available on the department's YouTube page.

 ReadyRosie is an online education tool providing at-home instructional videos parents can do with their children.
 Through a partnership between the department and the Governor's Early Literacy Foundation, Tennessee families have access to these resources for free through September 1.
 Register here.